marcodeangelis/stochastic-area-metric/README.md

 ![Build Status](https://github.com/marcodeangelis/Stochastic-area-metric/actions/workflows/ci.yml/badge.svg)
 [![codecov](https://codecov.io/gh/marcodeangelis/Stochastic-area-metric/branch/main/graph/badge.svg?token=U5CGV3D7VN)](https://codecov.io/gh/marcodeangelis/Stochastic-area-metric)

 *stochastic area metric* is a scientific code library written in Python, for computing efficiently the area metric, a.k.a.
-1-Wasserstein distance.
+1-Wasserstein distance, between tabular samples.
 The code is optimized by running Numpy under the hood, thus is as vectorized as possible.
 A basic Matlab version is also present in this repository.

 This is an __open source project__: we welcome contributions to enlarge and improve this code.
 If you see any error or problem, please open a new issue.
 If you want to join our team of developers, get in touch!

-We especially welcome contributions to extend this code to other languages like R and Julia.
+We especially welcome contributions to extend this code to other scientific languages like R and Julia.

 >*Disclaimer 1:* While this code has been optimized to deal with large data sizes, it is by no means the most efficient implementation.
 We always look to improve the efficiency of the code taking advantage of the most recent features of vector programming.

 >*Disclaimer 2:* The stochastic area metric can be efficiently computed with SciPy using `scipy.stats.wasserstein_distance(x,y)`.
 So why reinventing the wheel?
-Well, our code can compute the area metric between tensors element-wise, i.e. when `x` and `y` have compatible but multiple dimensions.
+Our code can compute the area metric between tensors element-wise, i.e. when `x` and `y` have compatible but multiple dimensions.
 Moreover, we provide code for computing the area metric of a mixture of CDFs, for producing confidence bands, as well as for plotting.

 ## Theory

 The stochastic area metric is a **metric** in the very sense of the word.
 Although it is often referred to as *Wasserstein distance* or *Kantorovich-Rubinstein distance*, it is indeed a metric and coincides with the area between the two cumulative distributions or CDFs (see [1] for more).
 Despite its popularity has recently peaked with the work of Villani et al. on optimal transport, the metric has been around for longer than generally believed.
 Some say that the very notion of metric came around with Frechet while attempting to establish a distance between probability distributions.

 ## Use this code:
-* To compute the area between two 1d cumulative distributions or CDFs obtained from empirical tabular data.
-The area metric will be computed element-wise.
+* To compute the area between two or multiple 1d cumulative distributions (CDFs) obtained from empirical tabular data.
+The area metric will be computed element-wise, assuming the first dimension as the *repetitions* dimension.

-* To compute the 1d area metric between compatible tensors of any dimensions element-wise.

 * To compute the area metric of the envelope of a mixture of cumulative distributions.